+Kobe Bryant is the greatest basketball player of all time.
 I can already sense the blood pressure of those who don’t agree rising, the statistic obsessed cringing, and the older generation of NBA viewers scoffing at such a statement.
 Is Kobe Bryant the greatest basketball player of all time?
 Absolutely.
 But what people fail to understand is the universal why.
-Perhaps if we rephrase the question, it would help the perception around the definitive statement.
+Perhaps if we rephrase the question, it would help the perception around my definitive statement.
 So, I’ll ask instead, “What makes Kobe Bryant great?”
-Controversially, his greatness isn’t necessarily due to his basketball career, at least not conventionally.
+Controversially, his greatness isn’t necessarily due to his basketball career.
+At least not conventionally.

 We live in time where statistics and numbers have obscured some realities in assessing the greatness of an athlete and it’s unfortunate.
 Are personal statistics everything?
-No, but it remains the strongest argument nonetheless when it comes to evaluating an athlete, because well, factual numbers cannot be argued.
-However, we also acknowledge the continued emergence of non-sport community programs, charities and activities athletes engage in, likewise, the prestigious awards recognizing such contributions by an athlete.
+No, but it remains the strongest argument nonetheless when it comes to evaluating an athlete.
+Because, well, factual numbers cannot be argued.
+However, we also acknowledge the continued emergence of non-sport community programs, charities and activities athletes engage in, likewise, the prestigious awards recognizing such contributions by said athletes.
 It lends credibility to the notion that statistics isn’t the only thing important for an athlete’s career.

 There are a number of components to consider when defining a player’s legacy.
-Say what you will, but everything a player does and does not do, likewise, who they are and aren’t when not playing sports, have become equally — if not — more important to their identity and reputation than the statistics they’ve piled up throughout their career.
+Say what you will, but everything a player does and does not do, in addition to, who they are and aren’t when not playing sports, have become equally — if not — more important to their identity and reputation over the statistics they’ve piled up throughout their career.
 Why is this?
-Because we recognize that the essential nature of a person, how they build their legacy, their influence and how they evolve comprehensively, matters substantially.
+Because we recognize that the essential nature of a person, how they build their legacy, their influence, and how they evolve comprehensively, matters substantially.

 We innately know that numbers aren’t everything in life.
-This is further evident by why major endorsement deals are commonly offered and pulled with star athletes.
-Brands and companies want to be associated with athletes that give — away from the sport — as much as they do in the sport.
+Just take a look at large endorsement deals star athletes net, and how they’re commonly offered and pulled on any given day based on their actions and voice away from sports.
+Brands and companies want to be associated with athletes that have influence — away from the sport — as much as they do in the sport.
 This is only natural.
-Quality of character and action speaks louder than anything else, because it’s what connects, unifies and inspires people.
+Quality of character and proactivity speaks louder than anything else, because it’s what connects, unifies and inspires people.

-Lets consider if everyone who wasn’t a professional athlete were critiqued and statistically measured in life the same way the public does so with professional athletes.
-Suddenly, everyone would immediately defend the fact that not everything in life can be measured with numbers when it comes to valuation and success.
+Lets consider everyone, who wasn’t a professional athlete, were to be critiqued and statistically measured in life the same way the public does with professional athletes.
+Everyone would immediately defend the fact that not everything in life can be solely measured with numbers when it comes to valuation and success.
 People would resort to excuses why they can’t succeed, perhaps citing circumstantial or situational reasons…claiming lack of opportunity, resources or preparedness.
-Many of these excuses may very well be justified, because there are complexities in life, we have responsibilities and pre-existing conditions.
+Many of these excuses may very well be justified, because there are complexities in life, we have responsibilities and preexisting conditions.
+Life isn’t fair.

 Kobe Bryant redefined what it is to be an athlete, however, he did it in a way that transcended the game of basketball.
 Unfortunately, this is where nearly everyone fails to comprehend in what separated Mr. Bryant from the rest of the NBA players.
-The “greatness” people witnessed didn’t exist in the victories or the championships, nor the impressive records he acquired over his illustrious career.
+The “greatness” people witnessed didn’t exist in the victories or the championships, nor the impressive feats he acquired over his illustrious career.
 On the contrary, those accolades — in it of themselves — are nothing.
 Yes, you read that correctly, nothing.
 Ask him, he’ll agree.
-Of course he trained endlessly and worked immeasurably hard for everything he’s earned, but his achievements on the court were indicative of something else, they were always a mere manifestation of who he really was.
+Of course he trained endlessly and worked immeasurably hard for everything he’s earned.
+But his achievements on the court were indicative of something else.
+They were a manifestation of who he really was.

 What everyone saw when they watched Kobe play was a representation, a culmination of innumerable concealed elements.
 Sure, he stands proudly for what he’s accomplished and contributed to the game of basketball, but his pride never rested upon his NBA stats.
 The money, the fame and the records…those were for the superficial, the shallow, for those who lacked depth of vision and identity in life.
 Kobe was beyond those things… and he played beyond them too.